 About Grief & Loss-Related Trauma

 Everybody experiences grief and loss differently.
 If you’ve lost a loved one, the way you experience the loss will be influenced by the closeness of the relationship, the nature and type of relationship, the closeness of the relationship, and the nature of the loss.
 When the loss involves a situation such as job loss or divorce, your reaction is affected by how significant the situation was to you, if it provided you with a sense of purpose, and whether you feel the loss will lower others opinions of you.
 Your unique struggles with grief and loss can also be the product of other factors, including your coping methods, life experiences, personality style, culture, religion, and often, social rules that dictate accepted manners of grieving.

 Learn About Grief & Grieving After Loss

 Grief differs from person to person and situation to situation; there is no “normal” definition for grief.
 However, there are some common experiences and challenges people may face when they are going through the grieving process.
 People who are struggling with grief may feel sad, cry, feel extremely tired, have difficulty sleeping, lose their appetite, have difficulty concentrating, paying attention, making decisions, or remembering things.
-He or she may withdraw from friends and loved ones, preferring to be alone.
+They may withdraw from friends and loved ones, preferring to be alone.
 Others may stay home for long periods of time or may compel to stay out of the house all of the time.
 Still, others may experience symptoms of depression.